• Home

 One popular one is some plants produce a chemical only at night that accumulates slowly, but is rapidly consumed when the plant senses light.
 Depending on how long the night lasts (which is an indirect measurement of how long the day lasts) the chemical reaches a greater concentration.

 Once it hits a specific threshold, other processes are triggered.
 That’s how they can coordinate things like every plant in a species flowering at the same time!
-Plants literally count how long night is to figure out what season it is.
+Plants literally count how long a night is to figure out what season it is.

 3. Water Availability